elephantscale/es-training-new/machine-learning/spark/Regressions-Spark.md

  * R2 is between 0 and 1.1 is perfect fit!

- * Here our R2 is 0.90 -> pretty good fit !
+ * Here our R2 is 0.90 -> pretty good fit!

 ```python
  # Summarize the model over the training set and print out some metrics